 I am interested also in a number of other aspects of developmental psychology concerning young children's cognition and emotion in typical and atypical groups.

-Cognitive benefits of music exposure; Reading and musical expertise; movement synchronization and affiliation.
+Cognitive benefits of music exposure; Reading and musical expertise; Movement synchronization and affiliation; Music and emotion.

-Nina Politimou, Music processing, language processing and working memory in preschool children: The effects of short-term music training.
+Nina Politimou, Music processing, language processing and working memory in preschool children: The effects of short-term music training (final year PhD).

 Franco, F., Chew, M., and Swaine (2016).
 Preschoolers' attribution of affect to music: A comparison between vocal and instrumental performance.
 Psychology of Music, 1st August online, DOI: 10.1177/0305735616652954.